Lab answer key: Managing Windows Server

 Note: If you get NET::ERR_CERT_DATE_INVALID error, select Advanced on the Edge browser page, at the bottom of page select Continue to sea-adm1-contoso.com (unsafe).

-2. When prompted, in the Windows Security dialog box, enter the following credentials, and then select OK:
+- When prompted, in the Windows Security dialog box, enter the credentials provided by the instructor.

 Note: To perform single sign-on, you would need to set up Kerberos constrained delegation.